czroth/czroth/README.md

 * Work is **learning**, learning the new and becoming more efficient at the old.

 * I view work as a **collaborative** process.
 Through collaboration, we can accomplish more, *better.*
 I am most productive when others depend on me and I depend on others.
+Everyone is winning when we are all performing to our strengths and allowing each other to perform to theirs.

 * I view most work as **in progess,** meaning things are still getting better.
 Things need not be perfect before they are seen by teammates.
 I value feedback as helpful as it quickens the quality process.
 If I offer you feedback, it comes from that desire.